The Gross-Zagier-Zhang formula over function fields: Acknowledgements

-We need to work on nearby quaternion algebras.
-If $B=B(v)$, we fix an $E$-algebra structure on $B$.
-Let the $E$-algebra structure on $\BB^\times$ be given by $e_0$ (see \eqref{e0}).
-Then choose an inclusion of $E$-algebras, equivalently an isomorphism $B(\BA^v)\cong \BB^v$ of $E(\BA^v)$ algebras.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The author heartily thanks Shouwu Zhang for suggesting this problem, helpful discussions and constant encouragement.
-The author would also like to thank Wei Zhang for his useful suggestions on a previous version of this work.
+The author would also like to thank Nick Katz, Yifeng Liu, Xinyi Yuan and Wei Zhang for their useful suggestions, and the referees for pointing out several inaccuracies in the earlier versions of the manuscript.
 The author is grateful to the Morningside Center of Mathematics at Chinese Academy of Sciences and the Institutes for Advanced Studies at Tsinghua University for their hospitality and support during the preparation of part of this work.
 The result of this paper was reported in ``Workshop on arithmetic geometry, Tokyo-Princeton at Komaba" in March 2019.
 The author would like to thank the organizers of this workshop.
+The final revision of the paper was performed while the author was supported by the NSF grant DMS-2000533.